 (Please do not poke about in it with a stick!)

-...and heather close to Glasgow.
+...and plenty of heather close to Glasgow.

-Now, where were we?
-Oh, yes, heather blooms at its best in late summer, peaking in August, when the moors and slopes of the uplands are a blanket of mauve and purple shades.
+Heather blooms at its best in late summer, peaking in August, when the moors and slopes of the uplands are a blanket of mauve and purple shades.
 As a bonus, the scent is glorious.

 However, not all heather is Calluna.
 Up to this point, we've been going on about generic 'heather' ie the mauve plant that is a kind of Scottish icon.
 Heather hereabouts comes in two main types, with three main species.
 Basically, there is common heather and also bell-heather.